pauloimon/fix-anydesk-theme/readme.md

 ## How to use

-> Note: This fix only works on distribution's default themes such as Adwaita or Yaru.
+> Note: This fix only works with distribution default themes such as Adwaita or Yaru.

 Run the `anydesk.sh` script by cloning this repository or downloading it directly via Wget: